MooHoll/physalia-DNAm-EcoEvo/README.md

 * Accounting for SNPs

 ### Friday: Integration of DNA methylation and gene expression and open session on your own data / experiments – 2-7pm Berlin time
+1. Presentation: DNAm and genetic variation: biological insights and analytical hazards.
-1. Lab 5: Integration of DNA methylation and gene expression:
+2. Lab 5: Integration of DNA methylation and gene expression:
 * Quantifying genes/exon/intron levels
 * Correlational plots
 * Overlap of differential methylation and differential expression
-2. Open session: Group questions / discussion:
+3. Open session: Group questions / discussion:
 * Follow up on any course material
 * Student questions on their own data / experimental plans